-The Battle of Culloden was the final battle of the Scottish Jacobite rising of 1745, more often called the Forty Five Rebellion.
-In the Highlands, it was also known as the Bliadhna Theàrlaich, which in Gaelic stands for ‘The Year of Charles’, named after the Bonnie Prince Charlie; Charles Edward Stuart – the ‘Young Pretender’, who served as the leader of the Jacobites.
+The Battle of Culloden was the final battle of the Scottish Jacobite rising of 1745, more often called the Forty-Five Rebellion.
+In the Highlands, it was also known as the Bliadhna Theàrlaich, which in Gaelic stands for ‘The Year of Charles’, named after Bonnie Prince Charlie; Charles Edward Stuart – the ‘Young Pretender’, who served as the leader of the Jacobites.
 Behind all these names, as complicated as they may sound, lies a profoundly poignant story of bravery and sacrifice, interwoven with political intrigues and agendas that resulted in a battlefield so steeped in woe that it is haunted to this day.

 The Battle and its Echoes – Historical Facts

 The Battle of Culloden took place on the 16th of April 1746 on Drumossie Moor, overlooking the city of Inverness, a large settlement on Scotland’s northeast coast that to this day holds much of the nation’s cultural history.
-It is here that a twenty-six years old Bonnie Prince Charlie and 6000 of his men would meet the well-supplied government army of the Duke of Northumberland, son to the King of Britain at the time, George II.
+It is here that a twenty-six-year-old Bonnie Prince Charlie and 6000 of his men would meet the well-supplied government army of the Duke of Northumberland, son to the King of Britain at the time, George II.
 What followed was a quick and bloody clash of these forces that earned the British crown a decisive victory and ended the Jacobite rebellion.

 For the duration of the hour that the Battle lasted, almost 1500 Jacobites were slain, while the British government officially lost only 50 men.
 Though 200-400 of the British were wounded and some more likely than not succumbed to their injuries in the following days, the rebels were still the ones left mercilessly defeated.
 This, in all probability, is the cause behind the intense energy and curious occurrences that now reign over the cold, desolate moor.